pontem-network/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## Node

-- A **node** is a peer entity of the Aptos network that tracks the state of the Aptos blockchain.
+- A **node** is a peer entity of the Pont network that tracks the state of the Pont blockchain.
-- An Aptos node consists of logical components.
+- An Pont node consists of logical components.
 [Mempool](#mempool), [consensus](#consensus), and the [virtual machine](#virtual-machine) are examples of node components.

 # O

 ## Open-Source Community

 - **Open-source community** is a term used for a group of developers who work on open-source software.
-If you're reading this glossary, then you are part of the Aptos project's developer community.
+If you're reading this glossary, then you are part of the Pont project's developer community.

 # P

 ## Proof

 - A **proof** is a way to verify the accuracy of data in the blockchain.
-- Every operation in the Aptos blockchain can be verified cryptographically that it is indeed correct and that data has not been omitted.
+- Every operation in the Pont blockchain can be verified cryptographically that it is indeed correct and that data has not been omitted.
 - For example, if a user queries the information within a particular executed transaction, they will be provided with a cryptographic proof that the data returned to them is correct.

 # R